patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 One would add functions to a constructor function's prototype by defining an attribute and having it equalled to a callback function.
 For example:

-function(name, age, favoriteCartoon) {
+var Constructor = function(name, age, favoriteCartoon) {
   this.name = name;
   this.age = age,
   this.favoriteCartoon = favoriteCartoon;
+};

-  this.favoriteIceCreamFlavor = function(flavor) {
+Constructor.prototype.favoriteIceCreamFlavor = function(flavor) {
     return flavor
-  }
   };

 - What is an object literal?

-?
 An object literal is an object that is defined in simplest terms.
 It is set to a variable, and it is equal to curly braces, and within the curly braces are the object's attributes that are defined in key-value pairs.

 - When do we use an object literal vs a contructor function?

-?
 We would use an object literal if we just needed that one object at a given moment.
 We would use constructor functions if we would need to make multiple instances of that object.

 - What is a callback function and how do we use it?

-?
  A callback function is an anonymous function, or unnamed function, that we would use to perform specific tasks within a named function.

 - What is a closure and how do we use it?

 ?
 (What) A closure is the combination of a function and the lexical environment within which that function was declared.

+[Scope changes within a closure]

 - How is scope determined in JavaScript?

 ?
 Scope is determined in javascript by what data is accessible by which function.

+[Scope changes across function; function level scope]

 - What is a higher-order function?

-?
 A higher-order function is a function that takes a function as a parameter and may return a function as a result

 - What does it mean for a function to be a 'first-class citizen'?

 ?
 A function that is a first-class citizen is a function that may be accessed by anything within the program

+[can pass functions around as data]

 - Can you write a function that returns a function?

-?
 Yes, these are called higher-order functions

 - What type of scope is used JavaScript?

-?
-Local and global
+Function scope

 - What is this?

-?
 This is similar to self in Ruby; this is referencing the object in which the current scope is within

 - What are the methods call, apply, and bind used for?